Is Reiki Science or Hype?

 Except from Reiki: Hype or Help?

-Is Reiki science or hype, my vote is a resounding no, not hype!
-There are some Reiki Practitioners who are complete flakes like most other healing professions.
-Reiki seems to attract them more than most fields of practice unfortunately.
+Is Reiki science or hype?
+My vote is a resounding no, not hype!
+Like most other healing professions, there are some Reiki Practitioners who are complete flakes.
+Unfortunately, Reiki seems to attract them more than most fields of practice.
 What are your experiences with Reiki, science or hype?

 More Resources You May Like: